What is Bitcoin?

 What’s the minimum amount to invest in bitcoin?

 It depends which exchange platform you’re using to purchase bitcoin.
 Cointree has a minimum purchase amount of AU$20.
 There’s also a maximum purchase amount, which is AU$10,000 per day or AU$20,000 per week, but this varies between customers.
 As with all investments, only invest an amount that you can afford to lose.

 Bitcoin is volatile and as the saying goes – don’t put all your eggs in one basket.
 You may want to look at other cryptocurrencies, and other asset classes such as stocks and property, so that you spread your assets out.

 Is it safe to invest in Bitcoin?

 Investing in anything to a degree is a risk.
-As we mentioned earlier, there are several factors that can cause the price of bitcoin to raise and fall dramatically.
+As we mentioned earlier, there are several factors that can cause the price of bitcoin to rise and fall dramatically.
 One bad story in the press could see your bitcoin come crashing down.

-That being said, since it started in 2009, the value of bitcoin has progressively increased and despite some dramatic crashes it has retained a significant portion of its previous gains.
+That being said, since it started in 2009, the value of bitcoin has progressively increased and despite some dramatic crashes, it has retained a significant portion of its previous gains.